ganbalachandra/CheckoutKata/data_science.md

 # LateRooms Data Science Task

 Please take a couple of hours at most to tackle this task.
 Don't rush to 'finish' the task; that isn't really the overall aim, instead focus on demonstrating what you would consider good data science practice.
-Your solution, and the decisions you made will be the basis for a discussion during our interview.
+Your solution, and the decisions you make will be the basis for a discussion during our interview.

 ## The Task

-Given the attached data:
+Given the data in hotel_engagement.csv.tar.gz:

 - How do LateRooms visitors use the our site?